 Returning to the ward

-Finally, when the surgery is over, the surgical staff will take the patient back to the ward.
+Finally, the surgical staff will take the patient back to the ward when the surgery is over.
 Patients will likely need to stay there for at least one night.
-Patients may feel drowsy as the anaesthetic wears off but this usually only takes a few hours.
+Patients may feel drowsy as the anaesthetic wears off, but this usually only takes a few hours.
 It is vital that patients follow the surgeon’s specific aftercare advice as this will help during recovery.